econoalchemist/Foundation-Passport/09 MultiSig.md

   <img width="300" src="assets/coldcard05.jpg">
 </p>

 The COLDCARD will then display a message explaining the contents of the `.json` file.
 After, pressing <kbd>OK</kbd> on the COLDCARD at the end of that message, the COLDCARD will ask you for an account number, you can just leave it blank for the default `0`.
-Then the COLDCARD will let you know when the file it finished being written to the microSD cardand what the name of the file is.
+Then the COLDCARD will let you know when the file it finished being written to the microSD card and what the name of the file is.

 <p align="center">
   <img width="300" src="assets/coldcard07.jpg">